fenago/kubernetes-course/md/Lab_4.md

 The view ClusterRole should already exist for your Kubernetes cluster, as it is one of the default ClusterRoles available for use.

-As you might recall from the previous chapter, this is an imperative approach to creating resources; you will learn how to create manifests for RBAC policies in *Chapter 13*, *Runtime and Network Security in Kubernetes*.
+As you might recall from the previous lab, this is an imperative approach to creating resources; you will learn how to create manifests for RBAC policies in *Lab 13*, *Runtime and Network Security in Kubernetes*.
 Note that we have to specify the ServiceAccount as `<namespace>:<ServiceAccountName>`, and we have a `--namespace` flag since a RoleBinding can only apply to the